zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Despite clear lines of authority, family members te nd to take sides and play the blame game whenever anything goes wrong.
 In the end , they always look to me to resolve conflict, and I have no choice but to en ter the fray.

 Another big problem is the hangers-on.
 Those are the family members who aren’t suited for this line of work, but who need jobs.
-Wh at do I do with them?
+What do I do with them?

 What do you do when everything falls on your should ers?
 Well, I’ve developed a thick skin, and when someone inevitably reminds me that blood is thicker than water, I remind them that business is business.